-Diamond Foods Inc. (DMND)’s board was accused in a retirement fund’s lawsuit of tarnishing the snack and nut company’s reputation and causing it to misrepresent its current and future financial condition.
+Diamond Foods Inc. (DMND:US)’s board was accused in a retirement fund’s lawsuit of tarnishing the snack and nut company’s reputation and causing it to misrepresent its current and future financial condition.

 The Hialeah, Florida, employees’ retirement system blamed the directors for Diamond’s inability to file its financial statements, resulting in an “expensive and time-consuming internal investigation” at the company and derailing its planned $2.4 billion acquisition of Procter & Gamble Co.’s Pringles division in February.

 Diamond plunged 81 percent from Sept.
 20 to earlier today, when shares touched a 52-week low of $17.55 before rising 3 cents to $17.58 at 12 noon in Nasdaq Stock Market trading.